Tameside Metropolitan Borough Council

 Where you are using a Competent Persons Self-Certification Scheme member - you must answer yes to Question 7 and supply full details of their scheme membership (if known).
 You are advised to check your contractor out carefully to avoid problems occurring during the works stages.
 Your approved contractor will ensure that all electrical works comply with the Building Regulations - and therefore this element of work can be excluded from your Building Regulation application.

-If you do not know who your Competent Persons Self-Certification Scheme member is at the time of submission and you have answered yes - you must ensure that a scheme member is employed.
-If you change your mind after submitting your application and do not use a Competent Persons Self-Certification Scheme member, then you may have to submit a separate Building Regulation application (see notes below) for the electrical works and pay a separate charge payment.
+If you do not know who your Competent Persons Self-Certification Scheme member is at the time of submission and have answered yes to question 7 – please ensure that a scheme member is employed.
+If you change your mind after submitting your application and do not use a Competent Persons Scheme member, you must submit a separate Building Regulation application for the electrical works and pay an additional charge payment. (refer to the standard charges sheet available separately).

-Your competent electrician will supply you and the Council within 30 days of the electrical works completion a signed ‘Building Regulations Self-Certification Certificate’.
-If this certificate is not supplied it will lead you open to enforcement action and no completion certificates will be issued for the works.
+Your competent electrician will supply you and the Council (within 30 days) of the electrical works completion, a signed ‘Building Regulations Self-Certification Certificate’.
+If this certificate is not supplied it will leave you open to enforcement action and no completion certificates will be issued for the works.
 For your information the householder should also receive a completed BS7671 Electrical Installation Test Certificate - make sure this is requested and obtained.

 Please be aware that checks will be made that a Competent Persons Self-Certification Scheme member has been used for the electrical works.
 Failure to do so will lead you open to enforcement action and no completion certificates will be issued for the works.